ZoneCard: Legacy Zonecard

 These are further subdivided into zones dividing the main towns of the area for example Ayr, Prestwick and Troon are in A1, A2 and A3 respectively; there are 77 zones in total.
 A traveller with a ticket for either G1 or G2 is also able to travel within the shaded city centre area, but travel into an outer Glasgow zone (G3 to G8) requiems a minimum of three zones.
 Tickets with three Glasgow zones are valid for travel in all Glasgow zones (G1 to G8).
 The city centre is served by both inner Glasgow zones, and purchasing one of these entitles the user to use the subway system in both areas.

 A child's zonecard with 6 zones or an adult zonecard with 13 zones, entitles the user to travel throughout all zones.

-A ZoneCard consists of a photocard and a paper counterpart which displays the validity period and is used for operating the barriers on Glasgow's Subway.
+A Legacy ZoneCard consists of a photocard and a paper counterpart which displays the validity period and is used for operating the barriers on Glasgow's Subway.
 Previously, passengers who have validated their tickets for the Subway needed to have their tickets manually checked at the ticket barriers at Glasgow Queen Street station because the barriers accept only standard-sized Subway tickets.
-In 2004, the Glasgow Queen Street barriers were updated so that ZoneCards did not need validation to operate them.
+In 2004, Glasgow Queen Street's ticket barriers were updated so that ZoneCards did not need validation to operate them.
 The card can be purchased in durations of 1 week, 4 weeks, 10 weeks, and 1 year.